The Wrath of Becky: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 9 critics, indicating "mixed or average" reviews.

 Meagan Navarro of Bloody Disgusting praised the comedic shift in tone, calling the film an "irreverently delightful time".
 For RogerEbert.com, Brian Tallerico found the film to be an improvement over its predecessor, writing, "Angel & Coote know how to pace and deliver this kind of gut punch of a movie."
 Anton Bitel of Little White Lies called The Wrath of Becky "bloody satisfaction" while critiquing the film as "filler" for another sequel.
 Matt Donato, writing for /Film, said the film is "a fun-filled slaughter-fest, even considering the lulls before Becky unleashes her fury."

 Kate Erbland of IndieWire said, "Kills are gruesome and clever, Wilson is a wonder, the bad guys all deserve what's coming, and it all feels undercooked."

-Potential sequel
+Sequel

 In March 2023, Matt Angel stated that there are ongoing discussions for a third Becky film.
 By May of the same year, Wilson confirmed development for a sequel, while expressing hopes that Kate Siegel will reprise her role from the second installment.
 Confirming that the end of The Wrath of Becky is intended to set up events of a sequel, the actress further stated that she, the co-directors, and the producers are discussing the story of the next film, while reporting that Siegel has expressed interest in the project.

+In February 2026, it was revealed that principal photography had wrapped in Northern Ireland.
+Directed by Jenn Wexler, Matt Angel served as screenwriter from an original story he co-authored with Suzanne Coote.
+The plot will include the CIA's recruitment of Becky to operate as a field agent working undercover to infiltrate a corrupt family of innkeepers running a tourist attraction at Adolf Hitler's WWII bunker named the Wolf's Lair, where she must take a stand upon learning that the group plans to create a Fourth Reich.
+In addition to serving as an executive producer, Lulu Wilson will reprise her starring role; while Neil Patrick Harris, Brandon Flynn, James Urbaniak, and Kate Segal feature as the supporting cast.
+Russ Posternak, Chadd Harbold, Larry Greenberg, Paul Kennedy, Aideen Hand, Jordan Yale Levine, and Jordan Beckerman serve as producers; the project is a joint-venture production between BoulderLight Pictures, Post Film, Quiver Films, Village Films, Creativity Capital, Media Finance Capital and Northern Ireland Screen.
+Quiver Distribution will release the movie theatrically in the summer of 2026.